tshort/tblr/README-template.md

 into content, including equations.
 If the content has contexts, the splitting will not work with that.

 Here is an example.
-It also shows usage of `dataframe-to-table`.
+It also shows usage of `from-dataframe`.

 ![Alignment Example](examples/general-align.svg)